matthewcosgrove/lab-ops/README.md

 ```
 init-govc
-# Nothing else to do here as BUCC env vars are sourced on login
+# Nothing else to do here as BUCC env vars are sourced on login to the Tools VM
 ```

 2) PREP CLIs for automated logins